 Harnett County, as well as all other counties in the State of North Carolina, are currently required to reappraise all real property at least once every 8 years, G.S.
 105-287.
 Harnett County's last reappraisal was effective January 1, 2017.
 On the recommendation of the NC Department of Revenue, the Harnett County Board of Commissioners adopted a resolution to move to a four year reappraisal cycle.
 Our next reappraisal is currently scheduled for January 1, 2022.

 The Reappraisal process, also known as Revaluation, is designed to update all real property values to reflect its most current market value as of January 1, of the Reappraisal year.
 Once these values have been established they will be maintained until the next revaluation.

-In order to establish these values, we use many resources including but not limited to the following: onsite inspections of the property, zoning, soils classifications, discussions with realtors and appraisers, review of fee appraisals, review deeds, research market sales, review of aerial and street view photography as well as working with independent appraisal contractors.
+In order to establish these values, we use many resources including but not limited to the following: onsite inspections of the property, zoning and soil classifications, review of fee appraisals, deeds, market sales, aerial and street view photography as well as working with independent appraisal contractors.

-It is the responsibility of the Tax Appraisal Department to value all real property.
-The County currently has more than 67,000 parcels.
+It is the responsibility of the Tax Department to value all real property.
+The County currently has more than 69,000 parcels.
 We use a CAMA system (Computer Assisted Mass Appraisal) for tax assessment.
 The revaluation process takes about 2-3 years of intense research to complete.